microsoft/bedrock/cluster/common/velero/README.md

 There is a dependency on CLI commands that are only available in >v1.0 so please be sure to install >v1.0 or above.

+## Scenarios

+The Terraform module makes an assumption that you are using Bedrock's Terraform scripts OR have at least set `output_directory` & `kubeconfig_filename` to point to a kubeconfig file saved to disk and have set `kubeconfig_complete`.

 ## Cluster Migration: How Restore Works

 The module implements restore for a cluster migration using a Terraform resource `velero_restore` that locally executes a bash script with the following process: